 Instead of leaning on luck, take everything in your own hands.
-Ask your audience about their preferences, interests, and opinions while you are presenting.
+Ask your audience about their preferences, interests and opinions while you are presenting.
 Then you can adapt your presentation and anecdotes as needed.
-Let’s say you are giving a presentation on how to market yourself and your personal brand.
+Let’s say you are giving a presentation on how market yourself and your personal brand.
 You can learn how experienced your audience is by asking: “Do you have any of the following?”

 a) A personal website